-NMCWD permitting staff will continue to receive and process permits normally, and continue to provide a high level of responsive customer service.
+NMCWD permitting staff will continue to receive and process permits normally, and continue to provide a high level of responsiveness.

-Permitting materials should be submitted electronically while the NMCWD office is closed to the public.
-Permit fees and the original signed application should be mailed to the District (Nine Mile Creek Watershed District, Attn: Lauren Foley, 12800 Gerard Dr, Eden Prairie, MN 55346).
+Permitting materials should be submitted electronically.
+Any checks for permit fees and the original signed application should be mailed to the District (Nine Mile Creek Watershed District, Attn: Lauren Foley, 12800 Gerard Dr, Eden Prairie, MN 55346).

 Contact Lauren Foley, Permit & Water Resources Coordinator, at 952-204-9690 or email@example.com to submit materials and for general questions or inquiries regarding permits.